Using the Script Editor

-If at least one of the operands is a String, and the other one is not a prompt, then the other one is converted to a String by using the String.value() method.
+If at least one of the operands is a String, then the other one if it is not a prompt, one is converted to a String by using the String.value() method.
 The result is a new String corresponding to the concatenation of the String representation of both operands.
 Typically, the String.valueOf() method simply calls the toString() method of the object being concatenated, or returns the string "null" if the object is null.

 If the operands are Characters, then they are concatenated together, resulting in a new String.

 The Cisco Unity Express Script Editor provides a variety of ways to handle exceptions.
-Exceptions are errors in scripts from unexpected user input or unexpected result in scripts.
+Exceptions are errors in scripts from an unexpected user input or an unexpected result in scripts.